Frequently Asked Questions

 A reasonably flat (as opposed to level) area is required – we will level the building to the existing terrain.
 The building does not need any additional foundation work such as gravel or concrete.
 We can certainly place the building on these foundations, however, they are not required for installation.

-Why is the lead time two to three weeks?
+Why is the lead time three to six weeks?

 How can I reach someone at Weather King?